kaju666/TerrariumPI-Send-Webcam-Image-With-Data-To-Public/README.md

 ## Configuration:

-So to make it work for you, you need/can change:
+So to make it work for you, you need:
-1. IP and sensors id/quantity in terra_api.py
+1. Change IP and sensors id/quantity in terra_api.py
 2. Size of overlay.png if you use different camera resolution.
-3. Link to upload.php on your www
+3. Uplaod upload.php to your www hosting and change address in terra_cam.sh
-4. Folder and camera source image name